WHY LIFE EXTENSION?

 How important to you is the on-going survival of humankind?
 How important to you is the on-going survival of your country?
 How important to you is the on-going survival of your friends and family?
 And how important is it to you that you remain alive — and how long would you like to remain alive?

 Existentialists often say "life is meaningless" with the implication that they are describing an objective meaning outside themselves, and independent of any human being.
 But it is humans who care about things and have feelings.
 Humans are the source of value and the process of valuation.
 A mother filled with love for her newborn baby does not wonder whether life is meaningful.
 An Existentialist who says life is meaningless is describing his or her own emotional state (a statement of values), not a fact about the universe.
 It is humans who find (or can't find) meaning in life because of what they value (or don't value).
+Many artists have created meaning (inclucing entertainment) for themselves and others by their art and religious works of art.

 Claims that countless galaxies in the vast universe render tiny Earth and Earthlings insignificant are also appeals to objective value.
 So to is the claim that trillions of years in limitless eternity render the brief time-span of human life or humankind meaningless ("this too shall pass").
 Humans find meaning in life by engagement with life.
+Humans create value on our "tiny" Earth by living.

 (return to contents)